Providing peaceful resolutions Paving paths to a fresh start

 Call for your consultation

-As you navigate the divorce process in Campbell, you might have questions about common family law issues, including alimony.
-Also known as spousal support, alimony refers to regular payments that one spouse sends the other after divorce.
-Not all divorces involve spousal support, as it’s generally only a factor when one spouse makes substantially more money than the other.
-Spousal support ensures that the spouse who makes less money can pay their bills and afford to maintain their lifestyle even after the marriage ends.
+As you navigate divorce proceedings in Campbell, CA, you might have questions about common family law issues, including alimony.
+Also known as spousal support, alimony refers to regular payments one spouse makes to the other after divorce.
+Not all divorces involve spousal support, as it’s generally only an issue when one spouse earns substantially more than the other.
+Spousal support ensures that the spouse who earns less can pay their bills and maintain their lifestyle even after the marriage ends.

 As such, not every divorce involves this family law issue.
 If you and your spouse make about the same income, a judge might not order either of you to pay alimony.
 If you’re interested in learning whether you’re likely to be awarded spousal support or have to pay it, you should talk to Campbell alimony attorneys about your divorce.

-During a divorce, a judge can order temporary or permanent spousal support.
-Temporary spousal support is usually put into place immediately to ensure that the spouse who makes less money can keep paying their bills during the divorce process.
-The temporary financial support that one spouse is ordered to pay usually depends on a formula that considers each spouse’s income.
+During a divorce, a judge can order temporary or permanent (or long-term) spousal support.
+Temporary spousal support is usually put in place immediately to ensure that the lower-earning spouse can keep paying their bills during the divorce process.
+The temporary financial support that one spouse is ordered to pay is usually determined by a formula that takes into account each spouse’s income.

 Once the divorce is final, the courts might order one spouse to pay permanent spousal maintenance to the other.
 The amount will be determined by multiple factors, not just income.
 In addition, permanent support does not mean the payments will continue forever.
-Instead, if the length of the marriage was ten years or less, payments would likely continue for about half of that time.
+Instead, if the marriage lasted 10 years or less, payments would likely continue for about half that time.
 So, if you were married for six years, alimony could last for three years.

 • The length of the marriage